Paynet-Systems/superstream-docs/explore-hyperswitch/payment-flows-and-management/quickstart/payment-links.md

 > This feature is still under development.
 We will update this section, as soon as it is live.

-Introducing Payment Links – Seamlessly integrate into Hyperswitch without writing much code.
+Introducing Payment Links – Seamlessly integrate into Superstream without writing much code.
 This feature allows you to generate secure and personalised payment links, enabling swift and hassle-free transactions for your customers.
 Elevate your payment experience with the efficiency and flexibility of Payment Links, streamlining the way you conduct business transactions.

 ### Use cases for Payment links